CybercentreCanada/assemblyline4_docs/docs/developer_manual/Assemblyline/use_pycharm.md

 ---

-Here are some pointers on how to run most of the core components live in Pycharm when either your local or remote development VM is ready.
+Here are some pointers on how to run most of the core components live in PyCharm when either your local or remote development VM is ready.

 ## Load docker-compose files